Location Leakage in Federated Signal Maps: Introduction

 Second, w.r.t. the {\em location privacy}: we consider an honest-but-curious server, which implements online FL accurately but attempts to infer the location of users.
-Since gradient updates are sent from users to the server in every FL round (explicitly in Federated SGD (FedSGD) or computed from model updates in Federated Averaging (FedAvg) \cite{original_federated}), FL lends itself naturally to inference attacks from gradients.
+Since gradient updates are sent from users to the server in every FL round, FL lends itself naturally to inference attacks from gradients.
 We adapt the DLG attack, originally developed to reconstruct training images and text used for training DNN classifiers \cite{dlg,geiping2020inverting}.
 A key observation, that we confirm both empirically and analytically, is that a DLG attacker who observes a single gradient (SGD) update from a target user, can reconstruct the {\em average} location of points in the batch.
 Over multiple rounds of FL, this allows the reconstruction of the target(s)' mobility pattern.

-On the defense side, we leverage this intuition to design local mechanisms that are inherent to FL (which we refer to as "FL-native") specifically to mislead the DLGs attacker and protect location privacy.
-(1) In particular, we show that the averaging of gradients inherent in FedAvg provides a moderate level of protection against DLG, while simultaneously improving utility; we systematically evaluate the effect of multiple federate learning parameters ($E, B, R, \eta$) on the success of the attack.
-(2) Furthermore, we design and evaluate two algorithms for local batch selection, \algoname and \improalgoname, that a mobile device can apply locally to curate its local batches so that the inferred location is far from the true average location, thus misleading the DLG attacker and protecting location privacy.
+Third, on the defense side, we leverage this intuition to design local mechanisms that are inherent to FL (which we refer to as "FL-native") specifically to mislead the DLGs attacker and protect location privacy.
+In particular, we show that the averaging of gradients inherent in FedAvg provides a moderate level of protection against DLG, while simultaneously improving utility; we systematically evaluate the effect of multiple federate learning parameters ($E, B, R, \eta$) on the success of the attack.
+Furthermore, we design and evaluate two algorithms for local batch selection, \algoname and \improalgoname, that a mobile device can apply locally to curate its local batches so that the inferred location is far from the true average location, thus misleading the DLG attacker and protecting location privacy.
 (3) We also show that the effect of multiple users participating in FL, w.r.t. the success of the DLG attack, depends on the similarity of user trajectories.